coq/coq/doc/sphinx/language/core/definitions.rst

       | Proposition
       | Property

-   After the statement is asserted, Coq needs a proof.
+   After the statement is asserted, Rocq needs a proof.
 Once a proof of :n:`@type` under the assumptions represented by :n:`@binder`\s is given and validated, the proof is generalized into a proof of :n:`forall {* @binder }, @type` and the theorem is bound to the name :n:`@ident` in the global environment.